 Nicole joined our Shred Sisterhood because, in her words, “More women on bikes is the best thing ever!!!!!” and we obviously agree.
 The connections that can be made through riding create lifelong friendships, and not only do we love being a part of that but so does Nicole.
 Nicole says “the female cycling community is rad and I love getting to spread the ‘stoke’ on riding”!
 We look forward to sharing Nicole’s great coaching skills with our students in our 2018 season!

-- Canmore Beginner Weekly Program Tuesday May 22nd to June 19th
+- Canmore Intermediate Monday May 17th to June 14th

 - Nccp Level 1